 - Meaning: Get to the point; explain the most important part of something quickly; skip the preliminaries

-- Example: I have three meetings later this afteroon.
+- Example: I have three meetings later this afternoon.
 I can listen to your proposal, but you need to cut to the chase.

 Note: This expression refers to movies.
 “Cut to the chase” means “remove material coming before the exciting chase scene.”

-- Meaning: An accomplished or skillful person.
+- Meaning: An accomplished or skilful person.
 Generally used in the compliment – “You da man!”